|PARENTS & GUARDIANS|

 276.7 – 282.7 282.8 – 288.8 288.9 – 294.9 295 – 300

-Groups after 3rd place will receive a plaque given to the studio.
+Groups will receive a plaque given to the studio.
 Competitors will each receive an adjudicated pin or ribbon.

-Solos & Duet/Trio’s after 3rd place all competitors will receive a medal and adjudicated pin or ribbon.
+Solos & D/T competitors will each receive a medal and adjudicated pin or ribbon.